alpacahq/user-docs/content/build-apps_services-with-alpaca/oauth-guide.md

 GET https://example.com/oauth/callback?code=67f74f5a-a2cc-4ebd-88b4-22453fe07994&state=8e02c9c6a3484fadaaf841fb1df290e1
 ```

-4. *Application receives the authorization code from end user*
+4. *Application receives the authorization code*

 You can use this code to exchange for an access token.

-5. *Application exchanges the authorization code with the access token from Alpaca*
+5. *Application exchanges the authorization code with an access token from Alpaca*

 After you have received the temporary `code`, you can exchange it for an access token.
 This can be done by making a POST call:

 ```